Inverclyde Community Integrated Palliative Outcome Scale

 - What was the approach?

-The work is in line with the Strategic Framework for Action for Palliative Care, which aims to provide palliative and EoL care to all who need it by 2020, and with the National Health and Wellbeing Outcomes in helping people with long term conditions to be at home as long as is reasonably practical with optimum quality of life.
+The work is in line with the Strategic Framework for Action for Palliative Care, which set out the aim to provide palliative and EoL care to all who need it by 2020, and with the National Health and Wellbeing Outcomes in helping people with long term conditions to be at home as long as is reasonably practical with optimum quality of life.

 Everyone on the palliative care register within the five participating practices was offered an IPOS assessment.
 This, combined with case note reviews, was used across general palliative care services to:

 - assist in the understanding of what is important to the patient